 Wasing PYO Pumpkins & Woodland Trail

-Wasing PYO Pumpkins & Woodland Trail is now closed until 2022.
-Thank you very much to all of our visitors who attended our first ever Halloween event in 2021.
-We look forward to welcoming you back to our next event.
+Wasing PYO Pumpkins & Woodland Trail is now closed until October 2022.
+Thank you very much to all of our visitors who attended our first ever Pumpkin event in 2021.
+We look forward to welcoming you back later this year.
 In the meantime, please follow us @wasingpyopumpkins on Facebook & Instagram to be the first to hear about our 2022 ticket release or you can request to be added to our events database by emailing firstname.lastname@example.orgBook

 Visit Wasing's Pick Your Own Pumpkin field & Woodland Trail

 * Pick Your Own organic pumpkins field with scarecrows